 Learn about the latest market data and hottest restaurants on Siesta Key here.

 Manasota Key, off the beaten path, is another pearl in the string of the West Coast’s island communities, is an enchanting barrier island off the coast of Englewood.
 The northern and central parts of the island, located in Sarasota County, are entirely residential.
 A narrow road snakes its way along the Key past island homes on one-acre lots.
 Many of which have their back yard on the bay and their front yard facing the Gulf of Mexico.
 They are tucked behind lush tropical foliage and are barely visible.

-The southern part of the island is already located in Charlotte County and has more action, with a few low-rise condos, waterfront restaurants, Tiki Bars with live music and small shops.
+About half of Manasota Key is located in Charlotte County and has more action, with a few low-rise condos, waterfront restaurants, Tiki Bars with live music and small shops.